 An area of juvenile and semi-mature mixed broadleaved and coniferous planting, thinned in 2009 and again in 2020 to fell diseased ash trees (chalara).
 The canopy (80% cover) is dominated by ash, with frequent birch, sycamore and Scots pine and occasional cherry and rowan.
-The sparse understorey is dominated by snowberry, with frequent hawthorn and occasional juvenile birch and ash and rare oak, rowan, elder and hazel.
+The sparse understorey is dominated by snowberry, with frequent hawthorn and occasional juvenile birch and ash and rare oak, rowan, elder, hazel and lilac.
 There is frequent regeneration of ash and birch, mainly from coppicing, with occasional hawthorn.
-Ground flora is dominated by grasses, with
+Ground flora is dominated by grasses, with frequent bramble, rosebay willowherb and dock, and occasional nettles, creeping buttercup, ragwort,